 Helensburgh Lions established the Stanwell Tops War Memorial which was dedicated Saturday 17th April, 1982 and we hold a memorial service every ANZAC day at 10am.
 Here are some Photo's from the 10am, 25th April 2019 ANZAC Day Service

-Unfortunately due to COVID-19 there will NOT be a memorial service this Year.
+Unfortunately due to COVID-19 there will NOT be an Anzac Day memorial service in 2020.

 The Stanwell Tops War Memorial Park consists of an anchor feature, a garden and a stone obelisk situated on a triangular block of ground, directly opposite the Princess Marina Track at the Cnr Stonehaven Rd & Lawrence Hargrave Dve, Stanwell Tops, NSW.

 The Obelisk is over 15 metres high and is made of local stone and is in the fashion of the bow of a ship.
 A flag pole sits in front.
 A bronze bollard sits on top which came from the original HMAS Sydney which was engaged in Australia's first naval battle with the German Raider/Cruiser the SMS Emden, sinking it on the 9th November 1914 off the Cocos islands.
 The stone Obelisk was designed by Henry Halloran (Property Developer, Auctioneer, Surveyor and Vice President of the Town Planning Association of NSW) and was built in 1934.
 It existed prior to the establishment of the current war memorial park.

 The establishment of the war memorial was a project by the Lions Club of Helensburgh, established because at the time there was no memorial in either Helensburgh or the surrounding local area.
 The Office of the Lord Mayor of Wollongong, then-Councillor Frank Arkell, was approached for consideration of granting the Lions Club suitable land, and the Wollongong City Council offered a location that was conveniently between all areas of the community.